-- Teach children how to appropriately and safely use equipment and access play areas and take some responsibility for their actions. - Support children to determine safe and unsafe practices. - Encourage children's confidence in reminding their peers about safe practices and to alert an educator if there is a problem.
+- Teach children by showing them how to appropriately and safely use equipment and access play areas and take some responsibility for their actions. - Support children to determine safe and unsafe practices. - Encourage children's confidence in reminding their peers about safe practices and to alert an educator if there is a problem

+5.3.4.
 Supervision Model:

-- 2 staff are required to be in the Licensed area - All staff must hold First Aid (004) Asthma
+- Two PCYC NSW educators are required to be in the Licensed area

+- All educators must hold:

+- o First Aid (004)

+- Asthma

-Anaphylaxis
+- Anaphylaxis

-ID and Respond
+- o ID and Respond

-- One staff member must sign on as the responsible person - Staff are to be aware of the amount of children in the room and ensure they are staffing appropriately
+- One educator member must sign in as the person responsible for each session

+- Educators are to be aware of the number of children in the room and or outside supervised areas.

+5.3.5.
 Supervision Outside of the Service